-The minimum funding level for large grant proposals is £1·2m, 100% (full economic cost).
-The maximum funding level for large grant proposals is £3·7m, 100% (full economic cost) with a duration of up to five years.
+The minimum funding level for large grant proposals is £1·2 million, 100% (full economic cost).
+The maximum funding level for large grant proposals is £3·7 million, 100% (full economic cost) with a duration of up to five years.

 Research funded via the large grant scheme is expected to have the potential to be world-leading.
 Proposals will often involve multidisciplinary approaches via inter- or intra-institutional collaboration, although this is not a requirement.

 Large grants can address any area of science within the NERC remit, including NERC strategic priorities or new curiosity-driven research challenges.

 - Large grants must tackle big science questions.
 To achieve this they will often involve multidisciplinary approaches, and are expected to require a number of interdependent work packages interacting in a clearly defined management structure.